benjaminion/upgrading-ethereum-book/src/book.md

 ##### The number of rounds

 In Ethereum&nbsp;2.0 we do 90 rounds of the algorithm per shuffle, set by the constant `SHUFFLE_ROUND_COUNT` [TODO - link].
 The [original paper](https://link.springer.com/content/pdf/10.1007%2F978-3-642-32009-5_1.pdf) on which this technique is based suggests that $6\lg{N}$ rounds is required "to start to see a good bound on CCA-security", where $N$ is the list length.
 In his [annotated spec](https://github.com/ethereum/annotated-spec/blob/master/phase0/beacon-chain.md) Vitalik says "Expert cryptographer advice told us ~$4\log_2{N}$ is sufficient for safety".
-The absolute maximum number of validators in Eth2, thus the maximum size of the list we would ever need to shuffle, is about $2^{22}$ (4.2 million).
+The absolute maximum number of validators in Eth2, and hence the maximum size of the list we would ever need to shuffle, is about $2^{22}$ (4.2 million).
 On Vitalik's estimate that gives us 88 rounds required, on the paper's estimate, 92 rounds (assuming that $\lg$ is the natural logarithm).
 So we are in the right ballpark, especially as we are very, very unlikely to end up with that many active validators.

 It might be interesting to make the number of rounds adaptive based on list length.
 But we don't do that; it's probably an optimisation too far.